 STATUS Phase one of the compensation study was completed in 2021.
-Phase two was completed in April and was focused on moving positions that were not able to be moved to market in phase one and addressing internal pay compression.
+Phase two will be completed in April and is focused on moving positions that were not able to be moved to market in phase one and addressing internal pay compression.
 Phase three, beginning in FY 2022-23, will continue to address internal pay compression.